DavidTausend/aws-bootcamp-cruddur-2023/journal/week1.md

 FROM some-image:latest

-COPY script.sh /
+COPY my-script.sh /

-CMD ["/script.sh"]
+CMD ["/my-script.sh"]

 In this example, the Dockerfile starts with a base image "some-image:latest" and then copies a script file "my-script.sh" to the root directory of the container.
 Finally, the CMD instruction runs the script file by executing the command ["/my-script.sh"].

-To use this Dockerfile, it's needed to create the script.sh file and place it in the same directory as the Dockerfile.
+To use this Dockerfile, it's needed to create the my-script.sh file and place it in the same directory as the Dockerfile.
 The script file should contain the command or commands you want to run when the container starts up.

-An exanmple from script.sh could be: echo "Hello, World!".
-Then running the Docker container with "docker-compose up" should output Hello, World! printed to the console.
+An exanmple from my-script.sh could be: echo "Hello, World!".
+Then running the Docker container, should output Hello, World! printed to the console.

+docker-compose up

 ## Push and tag a image to DockerHub